 Did you know that you have to have at least 5,000 residents to make the leap from Village to City?
-This was just one of a hundred things the Executive Arrangements staff learned on our driving tour of Orange Village with Orange Mayor Kathy Mulcahy, who has been at this job for 24 years (so she is a walking encyclopedia).
+This was just one of a hundred things the Executive Arrangements staff learned on our driving tour of Orange Village with Orange Mayor Kathy Mulcahy.
+She has been at this job for 24 years (so she is a walking encyclopedia).

-Our morning on an Orange school bus (thanks for driving us Dave) also included seeing parts of the adjacent neighborhoods that feed into the Orange Schools including Pepper Pike, Woodmere, Moreland Hills and Hunting Valley.
-Apparently, school district boundaries have nothing to do with municipal lines as small parts of Bedford Heights, Warrensville Heights and Solon also use the Orange Schools, go figure!
+Our morning on an Orange school bus (thanks for driving us Dave!) also included seeing parts of the adjacent neighborhoods that feed into the Orange Schools.
+Those cities include Pepper Pike, Woodmere, Moreland Hills and Hunting Valley.
+Apparently, school district boundaries have nothing to do with municipal lines.
+Small parts of Bedford Heights, Warrensville Heights, and Solon also use the Orange Schools, go figure!

 We also learned how Orange Village, seeing that their lack of sidewalks was a competitive disadvantage, teamed up with Pinecrest Development to underwrite meandering “recreational trails.”
-These trails do double duty as sidewalks and are a win-win since residents have no upkeep responsibilities for “trails,” and they connect community members to their local shops and amenities.
+These trails do double duty as sidewalks and are a win-win.
+Residents have no upkeep responsibilities for “trails,” and they connect community members to their local shops and amenities.

 Other facts we learned about Orange Village include:

 - They have just over 3,000 residents.

 - They have mostly modestly-sized post-WWII homes on large lots.

 - The Orange Schools have roughly 150 in the graduating class and all students are one campus on Chagrin Boulevard from Pre-K through high school (and in a throwback to another generation, kids are dropped by school buses at the end of their driveways, not on the corner).
 Mayor Mulcahy stressed that Orange students are exposed to “lots of really cool things that aren’t reflected in the state school report card including multiple field trips every year and tons of arts programming.”